-Regardless of which of the above pricing models you choose, you should absolutely ask Workday for a detailed resource loading chart that lists the cost estimate for the entire project.
-To provide you with greater cost transparency into the staffing model associated with your specific deployment, this should include Workday’s estimated level of effort in hours.
+Regardless of which of the above pricing models you choose, you should absolutely ask Workday for a detailed staff loading chart that breaks down the cost estimate on a resource line-item basis for the entire project.

-As part of the resource loading chart, it is recommended you ask Workday to include a comprehensive rate card for the resources that they expect to leverage as part of your implementation project.
+As part of the staff loading chart, we recommended you ask Workday to include a comprehensive rate card for the onshore and offshore consulting resources that they expect to leverage as part of your implementation project.
 Be sure to ask for Workday’s comprehensive rate cards that include both resources in- and out-of-scope of the project.
 It is highly recommended you request Workday provide full transparency on their rate card which would include the list, net, and associated discounts for all resources.

 In addition to requesting rate card transparency, you should also ask Workday to lock the rates for a period of time along with putting caps on subsequent annual increases.
 This might be hard to achieve but it will provide you with cost predictability in the event that you need to deploy additional products after your initial project.